-kind of been hyped on taking skate photos since the weather got nice. it doesn't matter how long the camera has sat in the corner, as soon as i break out the gear and get behind the lens, the same feelings and emotions come back. it's different that taking a photo of anything else.
+kind of been hyped on taking skate photos since the weather got nice. it doesn't matter how long the camera has sat in the corner, as soon as i break out the gear and get behind the lens, the same feelings and emotions come back. it's different than taking a photo of anything else.

 Tuesday, June 3, 2014